 Why Everyone Should Check Out North Creek This Summer

 Nestled at the base of Gore Mountain along the Hudson River is the hamlet of North Creek.
 Less than an hour from Lake George, this town typically comes to mind as a winter wonderland but is filled with year-round activities and attractions.
 North Creek is a playground for summer fun for everyone from families to outdoor adventurers.
-The current lineup of summer attractions is getting ready to grow thanks to New York State's $20 million award to Gore Mountain for improvements and additions that will attract visitors to North Creek year-round.
 Come check out this Adirondack hot spot and see why North Creek is a summer destination for everyone:

 For Thrill Seekers